Skip to content

 swap_correct(&x, &y); // x和y被交换

-In embedded development, pointers should be used when passing large structures to avoid expensive copies:
+In embedded development, we should use pointers when passing large structures to avoid expensive copies:

 c